 Can I use oil instead of butter?

-Yes, you can use 1/4 cup of any neutral oil you like – such as olive oil, avocado oil, or canola oil.
-I think you could substitute 1/4 cup of applesauce as well for an oil-free banana bread, but I haven’t tried it so sub at your own risk!
+Yes, you can use 1/4 cup of any neutral oil you like – such as olive oil, avocado oil, canola oil, vegetable oil, or melted coconut oil.
+I think you could substitute 1/4 cup of applesauce as well for an oil-free chocolate banana bread, but I haven’t tried it so sub at your own risk!

 Dark chocolate banana bread slices with forks